nikolamilosevic86/verifAI/README.md

 ## Installation and start-up

+One requirement to run locally is to have installed Postgres SQL.
+You can install it for example on mac by running `brew install postgresql`.

 1. Clone the repository
 2. Run requirements.txt by running `pip install -r backend/requirements.txt`
 3. Download Medline.
 You can do it by executing `download_medline_data.sh` for core files for the current year and `download_medline_data_update.sh` for Medline current update files.